maxkzime/Cpp-Qt_FlappyBird/README.md

 ## To add :

 - scoreboard with the last three saved scores : saving bestscore in a file or sqlite
+- limit the top of the scene rect in birdItem.cpp